nikhmath123/Twilio-SMS/README.md

 # Twilio-SMS
-playing with Twilio's API to send and receive text messages
+Playing with Twilio using REST endpoints to send and receive text messages using the Twilio API.
+This project is built using Java 11, Spring Boot and Maven.